aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-new-vpc.md

 Go to AWS CodePipeline and select "Enable Transition".
 The pipeline will now start to build a docker image and after that deploy your suricata cluster using the Cloudformation template [cluster.yaml](/cloudformation/suricata/cluster.yaml).

 ##### 3. Use Suricata in a Centralized or Distributed architecture
-For quick testing: Create a Cloudformation stack using https://github.com/aws-samples/aws-gateway-load-balancer-code-samples/blob/main/aws-cloudformation/distributed_architecture/DistributedArchitectureSpokeVpc2Az.yaml and use the Cloudformation output of `ApplianceVpcEndpointServiceName` from the suricata cluster cloudforamtion stack as the input to the `ServiceName` parameter.
+For quick testing: Create a Cloudformation stack using this [template](https://github.com/aws-samples/aws-gateway-load-balancer-code-samples/blob/main/aws-cloudformation/distributed_architecture/DistributedArchitectureSpokeVpc2Az.yaml) and use the Cloudformation output of `ApplianceVpcEndpointServiceName` from the suricata cluster cloudforamtion stack as the input to the `ServiceName` parameter.

 ### Solution Components